 · Housing Strategy (including social/affordable housing)

 A rural community planning discussion was held prior to this meeting and a review of health provision in Romsey and Andover has already been scoped and agreed by the Committee.
 A decision to undertake a review of the Council’s obligations under the Armed Forces Covenant has also been made and there are slots in the work programme for Portfolio Holder briefings.

 That the proposals for inclusion in the Committee’s rolling work programme be approved.

 To enable Members to keep the Committee’s future work programme under review (10 minutes)

 Members agreed for the reviews and round table discussions considered at the Away Day plus the proposals from Council and Cabinet to be included in the work programme.

 The Committee considered and updated the Work Programme as follows:

-· Add Armed Forces Covenant scoping document to the work programme for December.
+· Armed Forces Covenant scoping document – add in October 2019

 That the future work programme, as amended, be approved.